 Amazing outdoor seating: attractive, comfortable and often covered and/or with some heating and serving up great food, quality drinks and a wonderful ambiance.

 This was originally written in anticipation of 12th April 2021 and the much awaited date for the reopening of outdoor hospitality.
-It was updated June 2021.
+It was last updated September 2021.
+Click here for the best summer pubs in 2022 – 8 stunning beer gardens.

 One of my all-time favourite gastro pubs is the White Hart in Duffield.
 The food and ambiance are always spot on.
 They have a decent sized, pretty walled garden and brand covered new pergola.